- About the College

 - Contact Us

-The background check must be completed at least FOUR WEEKS prior to submitting your application to Teacher Education to ensure enough time for the results to be sent to ETSU College of Education.
+The background check must be completed at least FOUR WEEKS prior to submitting your application to Teacher Education to ensure enough time for the results to be sent to ETSU Clemmer College.
 Your Board Application WILL NOT be accepted if the background check information has not been received and clearance granted.
 Additionally, background checks over a year old at the time of the board application deadline date will not be accepted.

 The above information also applies to EDFN 2300 and any other course that requires a field experience.